Taxpayers will foot legal bills for once-wealthy developer

 HARTFORD, Conn.
 (AP) - Taxpayers will foot some of the legal bills of a one-time millionaire Connecticut and Florida developer who pleaded guilty in a real estate fraud case and who now says he can’t afford to pay his lawyers.

-A federal Judge in Connecticut recently approved paying Robert Matthews’ private attorneys with public funds retroactive to April 2018, shortly after Matthews was indicted for scamming foreign investors out of millions of dollars in a hotel-condominium project in Palm Beach, Florida.
+U.S. District Judge Victor Bolden in Bridgeport, Connecticut, approved paying Robert Matthews‘ private attorneys with public funds retroactive to April 2018, shortly after Matthews was indicted for scamming foreign investors out of millions of dollars in connection with a hotel-condominium project in Palm Beach, Florida.
+Bolden’s ruling came Aug.
+12.

-Matthews’ lawyers have been paid $50,000 to date.
-The judge says any of their expenses over $50,000 will be covered by public funding set aside for indigent defendants.
+It’s another chapter in Matthews’ fall from grace.
+The 61-year-old Palm Beach resident oversaw multimillion-dollar real estate projects, vacationed on his island property on Nantucket, Massachusetts, and enjoyed life aboard a 150-foot yacht.

+Matthews’ lawyers, David Ring and Paul Tuchmann, of the New Haven firm Wiggin and Dana, have been paid $50,000 to date.
+Matthews arranged for undisclosed “third parties” to pay their retainer, according to the judge’s ruling.

 Sign up for Daily Newsletters